-To reach Varlakonda you can take a bus from Majestic bus stand.
+To reach Varlakonda you can take a bus from the Majestic bus stand.
 Take a KSRTC bust from Bengaluru to Chikkaballapura.
 You will find the black-grey-and red KSRTC busses.
-There are sign boards at the bus stand directing you to the correct platform.
+There are signboards at the bus stand directing you to the correct platform.
 In case you are having difficulty, ask around.

 Note: KSRTC officials at the platform wear a white uniform with name badges.
-They are easy spot, and are ususally helpful.
+They are easy to spot and are usually helpful.

-From Chikkaballapura bus stand keep your ears open.
-There are lots of private busses, and KSRTC busses plying towards Varlakonda.
+From the Chikkaballapura bus stand keep your ears open.
+There are lots of private buses, and KSRTC buses plying towards Varlakonda.
 Make sure to inform your conductor that you want to get off at the exit to Varlakonda town.
 This drops you closest to the beginning of the trek.

 In case you want to eat something first, or get some tea, get off at the Varlakonda bus stand.
 And there are a few stalls selling food and drinks.

 Planning Your Return

 Post the trek, join the service road you drove on.
 And make your way to the bus stand.
 You can ask locals, they will help you.
 Catch a bus to Chikkaballapura.
 They are frequent, so at the most, you might have to wait for 45 minutes.
 From Chikkaballapura board a bus heading to Bengaluru City.

 ➤ What to Pack for the Trek

 Here is a list of things you must carry on the trek: